Read 2 Samuel 15:1-18

 All of us need at least one person with whom we can be open and honest; all of us need at least one person who offers us the shelter of support and encouragement and, yes, even hard truths and confrontation.
 Sheltering trees, all!

 Do you?
 If so, it is a good time to call them up and thank them for their shelter.
-If not, it's a good time to get a shovel and plant a few.
-You'll need every one.
+If not, it’s a good time to get a shovel and plant a few.
+You’ll need everyone.
+Just ask David.

-Excerpted from Charles R. Swindoll, Great Days with the Great Lives (Nashville: W Publishing Group, 2005).
-Copyright © 2005 by Charles R. Swindoll, Inc. All rights reserved.
-Used by permission.
+Taken from Great Days with the Great Lives by Charles R. Swindoll.
+Copyright © 2005 by Charles R. Swindoll, Inc. Used by permission of HarperCollins Christian Publishing.